openstax/napkin-notes/kevin/deploy_tagging_requirements_minimum.md

 be unique,
 and be at least pseudo-sortable.

-The current list of repos is:
+The current list of repos (though subject to change) is:
 ```
 accounts  biglearn-algs    biglearn-demos      exchange   exercises-js       tutor-js
 archives  biglearn-common  biglearn-platform   exercises  tutor-deployment   tutor-server
 ```
-though this could change.

 A tag with a structure like:
 ```